whisthq/whist/mandelboxes/README.md

 ./build.sh APP
 ```

 This takes a single argument, `APP`, which is the path to the target folder whose application mandelbox you wish to build.
-For example, the base mandelbox is built with `./build_mandelbox_image.sh base` and the Chrome mandelbox is built with `./build_mandelbox_image.sh browsers/chrome`, since the relevant Dockerfile is `browsers/chrome/Dockerfile.20`.
+For example, the base mandelbox is built with `./build_mandelbox_image.sh base` and the Whist mandelbox is built with `./build_mandelbox_image.sh browsers/whistium`, since the relevant Dockerfile is `browsers/whistium/Dockerfile.20`.
 This script names the built image as `whist/$APP`, with a tag of `current-build`.

 You first need to build the protocol and then build the base image before you can finally build a specific application image.